jaiprakash1824/SpatialVisVR/readme.md

    - Subsequently, build the application and deploy it to the VR headset.

 5. **Search Execution (Optional):**
-   - To initiate a search, launch the Droid Cam application on your smartphone.
+   - To initiate a search, launch the Droid Cam or ip webcam application on your smartphone.
    - Execute `PathologyPipeline.py` from the `search_engine_algorithm` directory.
 This activates the phone's camera.
    - Focus the camera on the desired slide.
    - In the VR application, tap the "update" button to synchronize and display the search results.